 Is the proposed budget appropriate given the project description, activities and goals?
-Do the costs appear reasonable?
-Do the costs include restricted items or unallowable expenses?
 Do the budget line items clearly match what is proposed in the narrative?
+Does it include restricted items or unallowable expenses?

 Please note: Programmatic expenses directly related to serving individuals with paralysis, their families, and caregivers are considered more favorable than operational expenses and/or large capital projects.